danielharrell/SumLect2015/Lost_Idea_LA.md

 is lost, so the worry might be put, perhaps those who lost it are lost, in thinking they are still devoted to something, when there is nothing left to be devoted to.
-We could also put this worry in the form of some questions.
-If a defense of liberal education deprives it, in effect, of any content, then how can the defense convince us that liberal education provides any answer to the question of what it means to be educated?
+We could also frame this worry in the terms I used in Part One to account for any successful defense.
+For if a defense of liberal education deprives it, in effect, of any content, then how can the defense convince us that liberal education provides an answer to the question of what it means to be educated, even for those who give a different answer?
 How can it show us that something is lost in a choice against liberal education, whatever might be gained?
 Or that the answer we give in such a choice, even if it turns out right, risks being wrong?

-Perhaps it can't, and the reference to kindergarten in the passage above gives a first indication of why.
-True, it is hard to deny that learning how to learn, along with how to read, write, speak, and think, are useful skills; and one might even grant their necessity for a life lived in freedom.
-But it is also hard to see how they belong to a liberal education rather than to any education, until it is said just what is learned, or read, or written, or spoken, or thought, to locate these skills in a liberal education alone.
-But to say this is what defenses of liberal education refuse to say, in wanting to claim that the skills in question can be applied to anything.
+The worry, then, is that it can't.
+And the reference to kindergarten in the passage above gives us a first indication of why.
+On the one hand, it is hard to deny that learning how to learn, along with how to read, write, speak, and think, are useful skills; and one might even grant their necessity for a life lived in freedom.
+On the other hand, it is also hard to see how they belong to a liberal education rather than to any education, until it is said just what is learned, or read, or written, or spoken, or thought, to locate these skills in a liberal education alone.
+But to say this is just what defenses of liberal education refuse to say, in wanting to claim that the skills in question can be applied to anything.
 And the more indispensable the skills imparted by a liberal education sound, the harder it is to conceive them as liberal rather than remedial or rudimentary: the kind of skills that one indeed begins to learn in kindergarten.

 There are, of course, ways to specify such skills, but they reflect another aspect of the problem.
-To recall St. John's way of doing this, you learn how to speak articulately, how to read attentively, how to reason effectively, how to think creatively.
+To recall St. John's way of doing this, in a liberal education you learn how to speak articulately, or how to read attentively, or how to reason effectively, or how to think creatively.
 But should we then believe that you will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say,